k88hudson/git-flight-rules/README.md

 $ git commit --amend --reset-author --no-edit
 ```

-If you need to change all of history, see the man page for `git filter-branch`.
+If you need to change all of history, see the main page for `git filter-branch`.

 <a href="#i-want-to-remove-a-file-from-the-previous-commit"></a>